miekg/gitopper/README.md

 startup.
 This adds 'gitopper' twice because we set the service to it as well, and that also becomes part of the path, so /tmp/"gitopper"/"gitopper"/config.toml.

+Note this setup implies you *must* place config.toml *inside* a `gitopper` directory, just as the other services must have their own subdirectories.

 The gitopper service self is *also* added to the managed services which you can inspect with gitopperctl.